vytasrgl/ChatScript/wiki/ChatScript-Json.md

 ```
 ^query(directflag_v ? verbkey ?
 1 ? ? ?
 JSON_OBJECT_FACT)
 ```
-Be aware that when ^jsonpath returns the value of an object key, when the value is a simple word, it just returns the word without doublequotes (since CS just stores information as a single word).
+Be aware that when `^jsonpat`h returns the value of an object key, when the value is a simple word, it just returns the word without doublequotes (since CS just stores information as a single word).
 But if the value contains whitespace, or JSON special characters, that may mess up if you pass it to `^JSONFormat`.
-You can get ^jsonpath to return dangerous data as a string with double quotes around it if you add a 3rd argument "safe" to the call.
+You can get `^jsonpath` to return dangerous data as a string with double quotes around it if you add a 3rd argument "safe" to the call.
 ```
 ^jsonpath(".name" $$jsonobject safe)
 ```

-### ^Jsonpath
+### ^jsonpath
 can also return the actual factid of the match, instead of the object of the fact.
 This would allow you to see the index of a found array element, or the json object/array name involved.
 Or you could use ^revisefact to change the specific value of that fact (not creating a new fact).
 Just add * after